The pics are in from Saturday night's Kids' Choice Awards—and it's quite a mixed bag of winning looks as well as a few beauty faux pas.

 Makeup-wise, I could do without the false lashes, but she's got some interesting shimmering gold happening underneath the eyes.
 I think our tendency when doing evening makeup is always to reach for the dark or colourful pencils/shadows, but lightening things up with a metallic is such a nice idea.

 Haven't seen America Ferrera in forevs, and I can't help but miss her glossy, shiny, long hair when I see this mannish 'do.
-I mean, it's impressive and all that the hairstylist (Renato Campora) can make hair look like a faux short haircut... but as someone in the Fug Girls comments said, "the hair is making her look too much like a middle-aged power mom."
-Someone (like probably a supermodel) should do this hairstyle, but I don't think it's for America.
+I mean, it's impressive and all that the hairstylist can made this look like a faux short haircut... but as someone on the Fug Girls commented, "the hair is making her look too much like a middle-aged power mom."
+Someone (probably a supermodel) should do this hairstyle, but I don't think it's for America.

-The hair I wish were sleeker.
+Kaley's hair is so '90s prom!
 Anytime I see two even tendrils (one on either side of the face) with an updo, it just looks dated to me.

 You knew she'd be here.
-And one of the biggest surprises of the night was that she didn't wear her usual half-up, half-down hairstyle.
-(Maybe Ariana does read here.
-Haha.)
+And one of the biggest surprises of the night was that Ariana didn't wear her usual half-up, half-down hairstyle.
 Instead, she wore her hair down and completely straight—and I have to say, it looks a million times better.
 I can even overlook the super-dark root area, given her circumstances.
 (For those who don't know, Ariana's hair is super-damaged from colouring it for Victorious, and she now wears a wig for roles, and extensions.)
 I still wish she'd just lose the extensions and rock a short haircut, but I guess baby steps.

-No clue who Zoey is, but she's officially on my radar now for this stunning pink makeup look.
-I don't think I've ever been in favour of shimmery pink eyeshadow, but OMG, it looks incredible on her.
+Zoey is officially on my beauty radar for this stunning pink makeup look.
+Who knew shimmery pink eyeshadow could look so good?
 I think because she doesn't have a lot of lid space to work with, the shadow all the way around her eyes doesn't overwhelm; plus, it looks like she's got some brown/black liner in the waterlines to ground it.
 Going matchy-matchy with a pink gloss was just the right choice, but pink in her dress or the blush would've been overkill.
 (The peach blush keeps things in balance, so that her entire face isn't overwhelmed by cool tones.)
-Makeup artist Adam Breuchaud, you are a genius.

 We've seen Laura a few times now on the red carpet, and I think she's a gorgeous girl—I just think she'd be even more gorgeous if she stopped fighting her natural hair colour.
 Not everyone can or should be a blonde, and this Ombré effect is too high-contrast for her base.
 I find it really detracts from her colouring.
 Don't you think she'd be better off with a solid-toned chocolately brown to set off her eyes and flawless pale skin?